fugu13/xapi-profiles/xapi-profiles-spec.md

 `@type` | Must be Profile
 `name` | Language map of names for this profile `definition` | Language map of descriptions for this profile.
 If there are additional rules for the profile as a whole that cannot be expressed using this specification, include them here.
-`seeAlso` | A URL containing information about the profile.
+`isDefinedBy` | A URL with the full definition of the profile.
 Recommended instead of especially long definitions.
 `versions` | An array of all profile version objects for this profile, see below `author` | An Organization or Person, see below `concepts` | The concepts that make up this Profile, see the Concepts section